-Here $r$ is the Euclidean distance from the origin on $\R^3$, $\R^2$ or $\R$ when $B = \R^3$, $B = \R^2 \times S^1$ or $B = \R \times T^2$ respectively.
-Next, one defines the conformally rescaled norm $g_{cf} := \Omega^2 g$ and considers the standard H\"older norm $C^{k, \alpha}_{cf}$, that uses the norms, Levi-Civita connection and parallel transport induced by $g_{cf}$.
-According to \cite{Salm001} Theorem 1.4, there are uniform elliptic regularity estimates for the Laplacian when one uses the weighted H\"older norm
+Next, one defines the conformally rescaled norm $g_{cf} := \Omega^2 g$ and considers the standard H\"older norm $C^{k, \alpha}_{cf}$ that uses the norms, Levi-Civita connection and parallel transport induced by $g_{cf}$.
+According to Theorem 1.4 in \cite{Salm001} and Proposition \ref{prop:appendix:elliptic-regularity}, there are uniform elliptic regularity estimates for the Laplacian when one uses the weighted H\"older norm